Pat Patterson: New Japan Pro-Wrestling (1979)

 In 1979, Patterson toured Japan with New Japan Pro-Wrestling.

 Lutte Internationale (1980–1983)

 Patterson made his professional return to Quebec in 1980, wrestling a number of bouts for the Montreal, Quebec-based Lutte Internationale promotion.
 He held the Canadian International Tag Team Championship on five occasions between 1980 and 1983.

-World Wrestling Federation / Entertainment / WWE (1979–2020)
+World Wrestling Federation / World Wrestling Entertainment / WWE (1979–2020)

 North American Champion (1979)

 In 1979, Patterson debuted in the World Wrestling Federation (WWF), working as a heel, under the tutelage of manager The Grand Wizard.
 As a villain, Patterson's primary feuds were with then WWF North American Champion Ted DiBiase and WWF Heavyweight Champion Bob Backlund.
 During a television taping on June 19 in Allentown, Pennsylvania, Patterson defeated DiBiase for the WWF North American Championship by using a pair of brass knuckles to knock out DiBiase.
 Patterson was unsuccessful, however, in winning the WWF Heavyweight Championship from Backlund.